 Generally not.
 Tax status is almost always dependent on physical presence in a country.
 An exception to this is the United States where citizens pay tax even when they spend no time in the country.
 Citizenship-based taxation Known as citizenship-based taxation, the US is one of two countries in the world that taxes its citizens no matter where they live.
 Those that hold an American citizenship are thus required to file yearly federal tax returns even if they are a resident of another nation.
 This has led many Americans with dual citizenship to renounce their US citizenship to avoid the double tax.

-There are five countries in the Caribbean that have developed Citizenship by Investment Programmes, these are: Antigua and Barbuda Dominica Grenada St Kitts and Nevis St Lucia The Caribbean is a well-established region within the Citizenship by Investment industry, with the first programme – and longest-standing – deriving from St Kitts and Nevis in 1984.
+There are five countries in the Caribbean that have developed Citizenship by Investment (CBI) Programmes, namely: Antigua and Barbuda Dominica Grenada St Kitts and Nevis Saint Lucia The Caribbean is a well-established region within the CBI industry.
+The and longest-standing programme derived from St Kitts and Nevis in 1984.
 The region also offers some of the most affordable and family-inclusive options on the market, enabling investors to include a wide array of dependants in an application.
 Also Read: Best places to invest in the Caribbean

 How to apply?
 It depends on the country you choose but most countries require that you apply through an authorised agent who has been approved by the government of that country.
 Authorised agents are familiar with the country’s citizenship by investment programme and they can guide you through the citizenship process.
 Authorised Agents A list of all authorised agents is available on each country’s citizenship by investment website.
 All Caribbean citizenship by investment countries require that you apply through an authorised agent.
 Sub Agent This is different to a sub-agent, which acts as a bridge between the applicant and the authorised agent.
 Sub-agents work with the authorised agent to remain up to date with the latest programme requirements and often will be the first filter in a multi-layered process of due diligence checks.
 The Process Once undergoing the application process, the applicant is then subject to due diligence checks in order to ensure that only those of high moral character become citizens of the nation.
 They will also then need to make their qualifying investment which differs for each nation.
 For example, in the Caribbean, the citizenship by investment fee can range from $100,000 to $200,000, excluding additional fees.